parable-php/orm/README.md

 Repositories are used to find, save and delete entities, which represent rows from your MySQL/Sqlite database.
 Parable ORM attempts to combine queries to be as efficient as possible.

-Entities are relatively straight-forward PHP data objects, and are expected to offer setters and gettings for all values associated with that entity.
+Entities are relatively straight-forward PHP data objects, and are expected to offer setters and getters for all values associated with that entity.
 Example:

 ```php
 class Entity extends AbstractEntity {